solidusio/solidus/guides/products_and_variants.md

 ### Master Variants

 A master variant is like a template or set of defaults for other product variants.
-Every product has a master variant, which tracks basic information such as a count on hand, a price and a SKU.
-Whenever a product is created, a master variant for that product will be created too.
+Every product has a master variant.
+Whenever a product is created, a master variant for that product will also be created.
+If there are no option types on a product, then there is only 1 variant (the master variant).
+If 1 or more option types are created for a Product, the master variant becomes a template for the others, and is not actually "salable" itself.

-Master variants are automatically created along with a product and exist for the sole purpose of having a consistent API when associating variants and [line items](orders#line-items).
-If there were no master variant, then line items would need to track a polymorphic association which would either be a product or a variant.

-By having a master variant, the code within Solidus to track  is simplified.
+There are a couple advantages of the master variant concept:

+* Architecture simplification: [Line items](orders#line-items) simply need to store a variant_id, which in turn is associated with a product.
+More complex polymorphic relationships are avoided.
+* Master variant as template: each time you create a variant of a product, the variant details are initially copied from the master.
+Price will also default to the master value if left blank in a variant.

 ### Normal Variants